ivanov-slk/ubuntu-wallpaper-changer/README.md

 ## Configure

-A configuration file `config.cfg` must be create in the same directory as the executable.
-It is loaded on start, any changes to it will be loaded the next time the application is started.
-It should look like this:
+A configuration file - `config.cfg` - must be created in the same directory as the executable.
+It is loaded on start, so any configuration changes made during runtime will be loaded the next time the application is started.
+The file should look like this:

 ```
 # Path to the wallpapers, subdirectories will be traversed.